Careers are not linear but like a labyrinth

 Non-linear paths are of breathable material

 Careers are not linear.
 The vertical ladder has officially been replaced with a grid model, and much like the universe, its nature is one of continuous expansion.
 The grid, unlike the ladder, heavily relies on unconditional collaboration.
 But how?
 Freed from the shackles of a vertical hierarchy, the new model is all about team-based project work, community, and equal participation.
 Down with the food chain philosophy, yes to the grand scheme of team collaboration.
 Non-linear paths foster agility and professional growth.
 Also, virtual workplaces.
-According to moving specialists from movesafari.com, there’s been a noticeable increase in home office boxes on their clients’ lists.
 Technology, along with pandemic residue, is changing the long game.
 Not only are we contributing to a greener environment, but we also get to indulge in our non-9-5-stay-at-home-can’t-wash-my-hair persona.
 Virtual workplaces are a thing of wonder; they bypass geographic coordinates, hierarchy, and awkward lunch break small talks.

 a man sitting with a laptop looking out the window